St. Patrick's Day

 In Tennessee, who completes the death certificate?

-The physician who directed the care of the patient for the illness or condition that resulted in the deceased person's death is responsible to complete and sign the medical certification of death.
 If the death was not due to natural causes, the case is referred to the county medical examiner for completion of the medical certification.
-The physician or county medical examiner must sign, complete, and return the medical certification to the funeral director within 48 hours of death.
-If the cause of death can't be determined within 48 hours, the physician or medical examiner must inform the funeral director about the cause of the delay, and the body can't be buried until the physician or funeral director approves it.
-(Tennessee Code § 68-3-502.)
+If the cause of death can't be determined within 48 hours, the physician or medical examiner must inform the funeral director about the cause of the delay, and the body can't be buried or cremated until the physician or medical examiner approves it.
+(Tenn.
+Code § 68-3-502.)

 Is embalming required?